gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 ![](https://raw.githubusercontent.com/gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/master/docs/create-new-project.png)

-5. Replace the code in Program.cs file with the following code.
+5. Replace the code in program.cs file with the following code.
 This code will read the Raspberry Pi CPU Temperature and display it in the system console window.

 ```c#
 using System;